nasa-jpl/autoRIFT/README.md

 <img src="figures/regular_grid_optical.png" width="100%">

-***Output of "autorift" module for a pair of Landsat-8 images (20170708-20170724; same as the Demo dataset at https://github.com/leiyangleon/Geogrid) in Greenland over a regular-spacing grid: (a) estimated horizontal pixel displacement, (b) estimated vertical pixel displacement, (c) light interpolation mask, (b) horizontal-direction chip size used.***
+***Output of "autoRIFT" module for a pair of Landsat-8 images (20170708-20170724; same as the Demo dataset at https://github.com/leiyangleon/Geogrid) in Greenland over a regular-spacing grid: (a) estimated horizontal pixel displacement, (b) estimated vertical pixel displacement, (c) light interpolation mask, (b) horizontal-direction chip size used.***

 This is done by implementing the following command line: